Beginner Q&A sessions

 2. Classes at the Apple Store

 Go to apple.com/retail to find your nearest Apple Store.
-The Manhattan Beach Apple Store has free Getting Started workshops every Saturday and Sunday.
+The Manhattan Beach Apple Store has free Getting Started virtual sessions.
+You need to sign up.

 3. Other Apple Store resources

 Apple Care – You get 90 days of tech support via telephone with your new Mac.
-You can extend it to 3 years (and extend your hardware warranty to 3 years) for a price.
-It’s $169 for an iMac, more for a MacBook.
+You can extend it to 3 years (and extend your hardware warranty to 3 years).

 Workshops – contact your Apple Store

 Genius Bar – It’s free, but you need a reservation.
-Best for getting answers to specific questions.
+Good for getting answers to specific questions.

 4. Web Sites

-Mac Basics is a good place to start: https://www.apple.com/support/macbasics/ Other useful web sites are osxhelp.com, allthingsd.com and apple.com/support.
+Mac Basics is a good place to start: Mac User Guide.
+Be sure to select which version of the Mac OS you are using from the pop up menu at the top left.
+Other useful web sites are Apple Discussions, Mac Help and Apple support.
 There are many more.

 The Missing Manual series by David Pogue